adityachawla005/cryptonite_taskphase_Aditya/Pondering Paths/Pondering Paths.md

 # Challenge 9-home sweet home
 In this challenge, we are required to invoke /challenge/run which will write a copy of the flag to any file.

-1.Your argument must be an absolute path.\n
+1.Your argument must be an absolute path.<br>
-2.The path must be inside your home directory.\n 3.Before expansion, your argument must be three characters or less.\n
+2.The path must be inside your home directory.<br>
+3.Before expansion, your argument must be three characters or less.

 ## Challenge Description
 Every user has a home directory, typically under /home in the filesystem.
 In the dojo, you are the hacker user, and your home directory is /home/hacker.
 The home directory is typically where users store most of their personal files.
 As you make your way through pwn.college, this is where you'll store most of your solutions.